XColorful/Openworld-BattleRoyale/README.md

 - Cristel Lib
 - Cupboard by someaddon
 - Formations by SuperMartjin642
+- GlitchCore by TheAdubbz
 - Library Ferret by jtl_elisa, jtl_tom
 - Lithostitiched by Apollo, SmellyModder
 - Puzzles Lib by Fuzs
 - Searchables by Jaredlll08
 - Soduim/Embeddium Options API
+- TerraBlender by TheAdubbz
 - Trenzalore by UnRealDinnerbone
 - YUNG's API by YUNGNICKYOUNG